 The Extent of Birth Injuries in the United Status

-According to a 2012 report from Medscape, birth injuries still affect approximately six to eight babies per 1,000 live births.
-Their report shows that several factors can increase the risk of birth injuries and trauma, including large babies weighing over 9.9 lbs and assisted deliveries using instruments such as forceps or vacuum.
-Often injuries are overcome and the child will go on to lead a normal happy life.
-However, some are not so lucky and will suffer long lasting and sometimes severe cognitive health problems, requiring a lifetime of care and treatment.
+Several factors can increase the risk of birth injuries and trauma, including large babies weighing over 9.9 pounds and assisted deliveries using instruments such as forceps or vacuums.
+Often, children overcome injuries and lead a normal happy life.
+However, some are not so lucky and will suffer long-lasting and sometimes severe cognitive health problems, requiring a lifetime of care and treatment.

 Cases involving birth trauma can often be complex, covering numerous medical and legal issues.
-There can be many determining factors when it comes to compensation, such as whether risk factors were taken into consideration before and during the delivery.
-Seeking legal advice is important therefore to ensure your child is fully represented and that the compensation awarded is a full and true amount in respect of the injuries suffered.
+There can be many determining factors for compensation, such as whether doctors considered risk factors before and during the delivery.
+Always seek legal advice to ensure your child has proper representation and that your family receives full compensation for all injuries.

 Birth-Related Injuries and Trauma

-Problems during labor and delivery can result in a baby suffering trauma or being deprived of oxygen (known as hypoxia).
+Problems during labor and delivery can result in a baby suffering trauma or experiencing oxygen deprivation (hypoxia).
 Oxygen deprivation can cause severe brain damage, while trauma can result in many other injuries and conditions.
-It is important to note that birth injuries are not the same as birth defects, which can be due to genetic faults during pregnancy or inherited from the parents.
+It is important to note that birth injuries are not the same as birth defects due to genetic faults during pregnancy or conditions the child inherited from the parents.